414587 April 7, 2025 11:00 ICMarkets Market News

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as a pullback resistance that aligns close to the 78.6% Fibonacci retracement, indicating a potential area where selling pressure could intensify.
+Supporting reasons: Identified as an overlap resistance , indicating a potential area where selling pressures could intensify.

 Supporting reasons: Identified as a pullback support, indicating a potential area where the price could stabilize once more.